 Replacing Parts Loaned From 76077

-We have a dedicated page listing the 76077 parts needing replacing which shows that the cost is not inconsiderable.
+We have a dedicated page outlining the shared history that 76077 and 76084 shared in British Railways days and listing the 76077 parts needing replacing.
+The list shows that the cost is not inconsiderable.
 We have launched an appeal for sponsorship to help us finance their manufacture.
 Do have a look at the list and see if you can help us help another of the Class to return to steam.
 Your financial support for this will be much appreciated by the Company.

 Our photo shows 76077 tucked in behind 76080 at Wigan Springs Branch in March 1968 after withdrawal in December 1967.
 76084 is behind 76077.
 These 3 with 76079 added were taken to Woodham’s arriving there on 1 September 1968.